There are three distinct (and equally important) sides to seeing success in blogging:

 For a very long time I was working out of a Gmail folder.
 I would move all of the receipts of acknowledgement I received into the folder, and use those as reference.
 Gross.
 Once I started submitting my work to The Huffington Post (and other sites that don’t send receipts), I realized that my system no longer worked.

 I started compiling all of my on-going submissions into a spreadsheet, which I still use to this day.
-If you’d like to get your hands on a copy, you can find a download link at the very bottom of this post.
+Download my “Personal List of Blogger Friendly Publications” spreadsheet to get your copy.

 Q: What if I don’t hear back? 😥